How to lose weight is one of the most pressing health questions for many people.

 - Specific conditions: Symptoms of sleep apnea or type 2 diabetes, for example, may improve or go away when a person loses excess weight.

-- Sports competitions: In some sports, such as boxing, an individual may seek to control their weight so that they can stay in their existing weight category.
+- Sports competitions: In some sports, such as boxing, an individual may seek to control their weight to stay in their existing weight category.

-Some are evidence-based, safe and effective, but others are not.
-Most health professionals, dietitians, and nutritionists agree that the best results tend to come from combining a healthful, weight-reduction diet with physical activity, especially in the long term.
+Some are evidence-based, safe, and effective, but others are not.
+Many health professionals, dietitians, and nutritionists agree that the best results tend to come from combining a healthy, weight-reduction diet with physical activity, especially in the long term.

-Below are the daily calorie requirements for men and women, according to the US Department of Agriculture (USDA).
+Below are the daily calorie recommendations for adults from the U.S. Department of Agriculture (USDA).

 Daily recommended calorie consumption for males: